alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 - Jest for testing all the things
 - Docker for development and deployment

-Alright, let's jump into it.
-Here's a tree of the project structure:
+Alright, let's jump into it!

+First, here's the tree structure for the project:

 ```
 .